All the news from Musical Futures International

-Musical Futures International is running a series of 2 day intensive Musical Futures training events in Singapore, China and New Zealand.
+Musical Futures International is running a series of 2 day intensive Musical Futures training events in 2019-2020.
 To find out more click here and scroll down to find out a bit more about the content of the workshops and all the resources and ideas you can take away on the day!

 "I tried it out on Monday morning with my Grade 9 class; they worked for all class time and into their lunch break on their accord.(This has never happened before).
 I had never worked so fast on a piece of music before, they had worked out their parts so quickly.
 It is great that I can apply this so quickly into my classes" Chris, ISS International School, Singapore

 Welcome, introduction to Musical Futures: meet the key staff involved in the workshops and get an overview of Musical Futures, what it is, how it works and what the next 2 days have in store!
 During the event we will explore key components of the Musical Futures approach looking at how we learn to play by ear, what it's like to be thrown in at the deep end and reflecting on how the role of the teacher plays an essential part in the Musical Futures classroom.

 Across the 2 days we will explore Just Play, Informal Learning, Classroom Workshopping, Find your Voice, Songwriting and allow plenty of social time for networking, sharing ideas and making new friends!